Our Favourite Places to See, Stay and Eat in Paris

 At Butterfield & Robinson, we pride ourselves on scouting out the best places in the world to walk, bike and immerse ourselves in local culture, no matter how far flung.
 Along the way, our journey often takes us through some of the world’s most famous and culturally rich cities.
-Never ones to squander an opportunity, we’ve asked our seasoned (and extremely well-travelled) trip planners to apply their expert eyes to some of the world’s best playgrounds, and compiled a B&R-inspired list of things to do in Paris that you won’t find anywhere else—starting with our favourite places to stay and dine.
+Never ones to squander an opportunity, we’ve asked our seasoned (and extremely well-travelled) trip planners to apply their expert eyes to some of the world’s best playgrounds, and compiled a B&R-inspired list of things to do in Paris that you won’t find anywhere else.

 Paris Hotels: Where to Rest Your Head